 Scabies is a contagious, intensely itchy skin condition caused by a burrowing mite.
 When the mite burrows into the skin, it takes time for the signs and symptoms to appear.
 If the patient has had scabies before, the itching will begin within one to four days.
-If they have not had this condition before, it can take two to six weeks for symptoms to arise because the body needs time to develop a reaction to the mite.
-If you have any of the following symptoms, Dr. Jenson and Dr. Edwards will treat scabies in Orem, Utah:
+If they have not had this condition before it can take two to six weeks for symptoms to arise because the body needs time to develop a reaction to the mite.
+If you have any of the following symptoms, Dr. Kraig K. Jenson, Byron Edwards or Dr. Devin Burr will treat scabies in Orem, Utah:

 - Itching, usually at night.
 It can be so intense that it keeps a person awake at night.